How will Brexit affect your consumer rights?

 Information you should expect

-The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, as they are referred to in full, require traders to give you certain information.
+The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 require traders to give you certain information.

-The specific information varies depending on whether the sale is made at a distance or face-to-face or in store.
+The specific information varies depending on whether the sale is made at a distance (for example, online or over the phone) or face-to-face somewhere that's not the business premises of the trader (also known as 'off-premises') or in a store.

-- a description of the goods or service, including how long any commitment will last on the part of the consumer
+- a description of the goods, service or digital content, including how long any commitment will last on the part of the consumer

-- the total price of the goods or service, or the manner in which the price will be calculated if this can’t be determined
+- the total price of the goods, service or digital service or the manner in which the price will be calculated if this can’t be determined

-- cost of delivery and details of who pays for the cost of returning items if you have a right to cancel and change your mind
+- details of who pays for the cost of returning items if you have a right to cancel and change your mind

 - details of any right to cancel - the trader also needs to provide, or make available, a standard cancellation form to make cancelling easy (although you aren’t under any obligation to use it)

-- information about the seller, including their geographical address and phone number
+- information about the seller, including their geographical address and contact details and the address and identity of any other trader for whom the trader is acting

-- information on the compatibility of digital content with hardware and other software is also part of the information traders are obliged to provide
+- information on the compatibility of digital content with hardware and other software that the trader is aware of (or can reasonably be expected to be aware of).

 Delivery of key information